Freethought & Rationalism ArchiveThe archives are read only. |

 Why should we not see it as a Church problem?
 The crime of child molestation crosses all areas of the church and across all nations.
 It isn’t a problem exclusive to the US or even to the Catholic Church.
 The Catholic Church is getting the most press right now, but make no mistake that there is an equal problem within the branches of Protestantism.
 The Catholic Church has always instituted a policy that protects the priests and harms the children.
 They believe they are above the law and the act in such a manner.
 Indeed many laws allow for them to be exempt from the legal obligation of reporting abuse.
 If the problem was isolated to a few parishes, such as

+Instituted patterns of denial and shuffling of priests, perhaps it could be argued that criticism should be confined to individual parishes.
+However, this pattern of abuse comes from the highest ranking officials within the Catholic Church and it wasn’t until considerable, negative and very public attention was drawn to this matter than any real action has been taken to address this Church wide/universal problem even though the Church has been very aware of the criminal and immoral actions of its priests.
 The response from the Bishops, Cardinals and the Vatican has been disappointing, although not surprising.
 The Church has to 1st admit that there IS a problem, and not half-heartedly while attempting to shift blame to things such as sexual attitudes in America, or as “negligence of the victim.”
 There is a serious problem that appears to be highly concentrated within religious organizations, most notably the Catholic Church.
 It will not admit that it’s attitudes towards sex, children and its celibacy requirements play a role in the reason why so many priests molest, in addition to the authority a priest has along with free and unsupervised access to large groups of children.
 Pedophiles are attracted to the ministry because it is a safe haven to molest.
 What better front then as a priest, who is generally above reproach, who has the “authority” of God and truth on his side, a Church that will protect them and keep their secret and complete access to trusting children who can be easily scared with their God into keeping silent, fellow priests and laity willing to protect you and put the interests of the Church before the interests of the children and legislation that protects them from being exposed in most cases?
 If they molest in any other job they have a greater chance of being exposed and being punished.
 The Church is the perfect breeding ground and safe haven for child molesters.
+Brighid |

-Old 04-30-2002, 11:54 AM #18
+04-30-2002, 11:54 AM | #18 | |

 Regular Member